Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

-BUT, if you don’t have that much space, you can definitely make this shorter to fit your own entryway.
-It’s a really simple design and easy to customize.
+BUT, don’t worry.
+If you need something a little smaller, you can definitely make this shorter to fit your own entryway.

 This post contains affiliate links.
 See policies.